 Recommended base plan: Low-Volume Full Distance Triathlon Base plan

-Rider A has a family and full-time job.
-Every hour this athlete has available to train s/he has to make the most of it.
-While travel time for swimming can lift weekly training time, a full-distance “finisher” — someone who’s not necessarily looking to set PR’s or reach the podium — can do so on as little as 12 hours/week, with 5-6 hours dedicated to the bike.
+In this scenario, the rider has a family and a full-time job.
+For the limited time they have, this athlete has to make the most of it.
+While travel time for swimming can lift weekly training time, a full-distance “finisher” — someone who’s not necessarily looking to set PR’s or reach the podium — can do so on as little as 12 hours/week, with 5-6 hours dedicated to the bike

-If you see yourself as Rider A, a moderately experienced triathlete who’s time-crunched with less than 8 hours/week to train on the bike, TrainerRoad’s Plan Builder is a good place to start.
+If you see yourself in this scenario, a moderately experienced triathlete who’s time-crunched with less than 8 hours/week to train on the bike, TrainerRoad’s Plan Builder is a good place to start.
 Just input your available training time, experience, and goal event.
 Below is an example of how Plan Builder will create your winter cycling plan.

 Here, Plan Builder has created a Low-Volume Full Distance Triathlon plan with plenty of base training to grow that aerobic engine.
 These plans favor building a higher FTP instead of only logging long hours of low-end endurance.
 As the plan progresses you’ll address more specific race day fitness with Build and Speciality Phases.